VAPO: End-to-end Slide-Enhanced Speech Recognition with Omni-modal Large Language Models: Experiment

-We fine-tune the Qwen2.5-Omni-3B and Qwen2.5-Omni-7B models on the SlideASR-S training set using the proposed VAPO algorithm.
-All experiments were run on 4 NVIDIA A100 GPUs with 80 GB of memory each.
+\textbf{Implementation Details.} We fine-tune Qwen2.5-Omni (3B/7B) on the training set of SlideASR-S using VAPO for a total of 800 training steps.
+The training employs the AdamW~\cite{AadmW} optimizer (learning rate $1e^{-6}$, global batch size 32) on 4$\times$A100 GPUs.
+We set the group size to 4 and use a sampling temperature of 1.0 to encourage exploration during policy updates with a KL penalty coefficient of 0.01.
 The weights of the reward functions, $\lambda_1$ to $\lambda_4$, are all set to 1.

-We evaluate models on SlideSpeech~\cite{slidespeech} and SlideASR-Bench, using three settings: \textit{Contextless}, where only audio is used; \textit{Slide text as context}, a pipeline setting where OCR extracts text from slides and combines it with audio; and \textit{Slide image as context}, an end-to-end setting that directly inputs both slide images and audio.
-We select mainstream LALMs~\cite{qwen2audio, MiDashengLM} and OLLMs~\cite{minicpmo, qwen25omni, qwen3omni} as baselines.
-Note that the same model may support multiple settings.
-For example, Qwen3-Omni-30B-A3B~\cite{qwen3omni} can take audio alone as input or accept text or image as context.
-Following~\citet{chineselips}, we use PaddleOCR~\footnote{https://github.com/PaddlePaddle/PaddleOCR.} for OCR.
-See Appendix~\ref{sec:app-prompts} for details of evaluation prompts, metrics and baseline models.
-Additionally, we present the results on ChineseLips~\cite{chineselips}, a real-world Chinese dataset, in Appendix~\ref{sec:app-chineselips} (Table~\ref{tab:app-ChineseLips}) to demonstrate VAPO's generalization in real-world scenarios.